nicofilliol/BBBCopter/ArduPilotInstallation.md

 2. Next, you'll need to flash the image to a microSD card.
 The easiest way to do this is by using [Etcher](https://www.balena.io/etcher/).
 Follow the steps in the app, the process itself should then be self-explanatory.

 3. We now have to connect to the BeagleBone over SSH.
 There are a few different options to do this (please also refer to the official [Getting Started](https://beagleboard.org/getting-started) page). \
 _Option 1_: Connect the BeagleBoard to your computer over USB and install [drivers](https://beagleboard.org/getting-started#troubleshooting) according to your operating system.
-Then ssh into the BB using:
+Then SSH into the BB using:
     ```shell
     ssh debian@192.168.6.2 # for Linux/Mac OS or 192.168.7.2 for Windows
     ```